knowsis/knowsis.github.io/README.md

       "date": "2013-01-01T00:00:00Z",
       "themes": [
         {
-          "title": "the title of the theme"
+          "title": "The title of the theme"
         }
       ]
     },